 The goal of the surgery is to get the big toe straight again by removing a small bone wedge.
 This operation has been described by Akin.
 It can be used alone or in combination with other methods.

-After the wedge of bone is removed, we stabilize the toe with one of our new screws, V-tek regular, which disappears entirely in the bone, and in spite of its enormous strength is a dynamic fixation.
+After the wedge of bone is removed, we stabilize the toe usually only by taping or exceptionally with one of our new screws, V-tek regular.
+The screw disappears entirely in the bone, and in spite of its enormous strength is a dynamic fixation.
 Therefore, the bone cuts heal faster as there is no rigid fixation of bone fragments and the slightest movements can stimulate bone growth.